ktalit/JHU_github_tutorial_repo/readme.md

 # This is a practice Markdown doc.

-##Kuntal Talit
+## Kuntal Talit
-###University of California Merced
+### University of California Merced

--PhD candidate in Physics
+- PhD candidate in Physics
--Masters in Materials Engineering
+- Masters in Materials Engineering
--Masters in Applied Physics
+- Masters in Applied Physics
--Application developer at IBM
+- Application developer at IBM

 I love the online learning approach at `coursera` and `udemy'